Illustration of women using either a barbell or dumbbell home gym to build muscle.

 Dumbbells and barbells have a couple of key differences:

 • Barbell lifts are heavier, engaging more muscle mass and putting more load on your spine, making them efficient but fatiguing.
-Dumbbell lifts are lighter, demanding more stabilizer strength, making them less efficient but also less fatiguing.
+Dumbbell lifts are lighter, demanding more stabilizer strength, making them less efficient and less fatiguing.

 • There are only so many lifts you can do with a barbell.
 Dumbbells offer quite a bit more flexbility.